 Dynamic Data Masking

-Dynamic data masking helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
-DDM can be configured on the database to hide sensitive data in the result sets of queries over designated database fields, while the data in the database is not changed.
-Dynamic data masking is easy to use with existing applications, since masking rules are applied in the query results.
+Dynamic data masking helps prevent unauthorized access to sensitive data by enabling customers to specify how much sensitive data to reveal with minimal impact on the application layer.
+DDM can be configured on designated database fields to hide sensitive data in the result sets of queries.
+With DDM the data in the database is not changed.
+DDM is easy to use with existing applications, since masking rules are applied in the query results.
 Many applications can mask sensitive data without modifying existing queries.

 - A central data masking policy acts directly on sensitive fields in the database.